 |

-- Log in to the Azure AD admin console with a Global Administrator login.
+- Log in to the Microsoft Entra admin center with a Global Administrator login.

 - Select New Registration at the top of the screen.

-- Select the Accounts in any organizational directory button.
+- Select the Accounts in this organizational directory only ('Tenant name only' - Single tenant) radio button.

 - Click Register.